tursodatabase/libsql/libsql-server/docs/USER_GUIDE.md

 You can access `db1` with the `http://db1.local:8080`URL and `db2` with `http://db2.local:8080`.
 The database files for the databases are stored in `<data dir>/dbs/db1` and `<data dir/dbs/db2`, respectively.

+### Wildcard domain for development

+If you don't feel like editing `/etc/hosts` each time you want to test a new namespace, you can use any domain that returns `127.0.0.1` for all subdomains.
+One of such domains is `*.db.sarna.dev`, which you can use to access your local `db1` and `db2` as `http://db1.db.sarna.dev` and `http://db2.db.sarna.dev` respectively.